AlexiWolf/AlexiWolf/README.md

-# Hi there, I'm Alexi
+# Hi There, I'm Alexi

 I typically go by Lexi.